If you’re looking for internet in Japan, you may have the following questions:

 The internet that best fits your needs will depend on your situation.

-However, we believe that the following apply to many of the foreign residents living in Japan:
+However, we believe that the following apply to many of the international residents living in Japan:

 - You cannot communicate in Japanese well enough to make a fiber internet contract